openhab/openhab-addons/addons/binding/org.openhab.binding.amazondashbutton/README.md

 ## Discovery
 Background discovery is not supported.
 You have to scan for new Amazon Dash Buttons.
-While Scanning you have to press the button in order to put it in your inbox it.
+While Scanning you have to press the button in order to put it in your inbox.

 ## Thing Configuration
 ### Amazon Dash Button: